Formation-flying interferometry in geocentric orbits: Perturbation mitigation methods

 \subsection{Control approach}

 The orbit and formation control approach used in this study is determined based on the characteristics of each perturbation.
 Table \ref{table3} summarizes the control approach used to mitigate each perturbation.
-Note that ``$\checkmark$'' in Table \ref{table3} indicates that all marked perturbations are compensated by the control, and``$\checkmark^*$'' indicates that either the absolute or relative perturbations are compensated.
-As summarized in Table \ref{table3}, the CW nonlinearity must be nullified by the control to maintain the rigid formation; compensating the relative perturbations for the Earth $J_2$ gravity potential and lunisolar gravity is economical (except for the secular and long-periodic effects on the eccentricity vector); the control strategy against the secular and long-periodic changes on the eccentricity vector owing to the lunisolar and Earth $J_3$ gravity potential are compared to decide whether to compensate the absolute or relative perturbations; the absolute and relative accelerations for the atmospheric drag and SRP, both of which are small in most Earth orbits, are corrected by the control (although the compensation of the absolute accelerations may be unnecessary for certain applications).
+The check mark in Table \ref{table3} indicates that all marked perturbations are compensated for by the control, and the check mark with an asterisk indicates that either the absolute or relative perturbations are compensated for.
+As summarized in Table \ref{table3}, the CW nonlinearity must be nullified by the control to maintain the rigid formation; compensating for the relative perturbations for the Earth $J_2$ gravity potential and lunisolar gravity is economical (except for the secular and long-period effects on the eccentricity vector); the control strategy against the secular and long-period changes on the eccentricity vector owing to the lunisolar and Earth $J_3$ gravity potential are compared to decide whether to compensate for the absolute or relative perturbations; the absolute and relative accelerations for the atmospheric drag and SRP, both of which are small in most Earth orbits, are corrected by the control (although the compensation of the absolute accelerations may be unnecessary for certain applications).

-We propose three possible methods to mitigate the secular and long-periodic effects on the eccentricity vector, as shown in Fig. \ref{fig1}.
-The first approach is to maintain the eccentricity vector at zero by nullifying secular and/or long-periodic drifts using continuous control.
-For a near-circular orbit, the radial control force ($u_x$) is sensitive to the eccentricity vector and mean argument of latitude; the tangential force ($u_y$) is sensitive to the eccentricity vector and semi-major axis; and the normal force ($u_z$) is sensitive to the inclination and RAAN.
-Therefore, when $u_x$ and $u_y$ are used to compensate the eccentricity vector drift, Gauss's variational equations for the eccentricity vector are as follows:
+We propose three possible methods for mitigating the secular and long-period effects on the eccentricity vector, as shown in Fig. \ref{fig1}.
+The first approach is to maintain the eccentricity vector at zero by nullifying secular and/or long-period drifts using continuous control.
+For a near-circular orbit, the radial control force ($u_x$) is sensitive to the eccentricity vector and mean argument of latitude; the tangential force ($u_y$) is sensitive to the eccentricity vector and semimajor axis; and the normal force ($u_z$) is sensitive to the inclination and RAAN.
+Therefore, when $u_x$ and $u_y$ are used to compensate for the eccentricity vector drift, Gauss's variational equations for the eccentricity vector are as follows: